 What was I to say?
 I gazed upon the money.
 Perhaps, despite the outlandish claims, there existed some small, overlooked piece of dirt in the middle of the Atlantic?

 I thought of Galapagos.
 A cold, severe, lonely place, but where Darwin had unpried the lock of many subtle secrets.
 Perhaps, in time, over the voyage, I could educate Mr. Beasley?
 Perhaps Mr. Beasley, of necessity, due to some inner psychology, felt obligated to exaggerate on a fantastical scale?
 But suppose I translated his extravagancies?
 Showed him God's genius for the small and humble?
-Brought him to understand that naturalism, and the new theory of evolution, advanced wondrous change in the form of an infinite string of utterly miniscule adaptations?
-Would not he come to see that his enthusiasm was thoroughly justified by science itself, and no longer needed his prop of gigantism to honor it?
+Brought him to understand naturalism, and the new theory of evolution, advanced wondrous change in the form of an infinite string of utterly miniscule adaptations?
+Would not he come to see his enthusiasm was thoroughly justified by science itself, and no longer needed his prop of gigantism to honor it?